- What is the Auditor General’s mandate regarding local government?

 Complaints, referrals and enquiries

-In the first instance you should always direct your complaint to the local government entity concerned.
+In the first instance you should always direct your complaint to the LG entity concerned.
 Their websites usually have details on how to make a complaint.

 There are also other complaint handling agencies that may be able to better deal with your complaint:

-- WA Ombudsman investigates complaints about the decision making of WA public authorities including local governments, State government agencies, statutory authorities and public universities
+- WA Ombudsman investigates complaints about the decision making of WA public authorities including State and LG entities, statutory authorities and public universities

-- Corruption and Crime Commission investigates allegations of ‘serious’ misconduct by public officers, including those in local government
+- Corruption and Crime Commission investigates allegations of ‘serious’ misconduct by public officers, including those in the local government sector

-- Public Sector Commission deals with allegations of ‘minor’ misconduct including local governments
+- Public Sector Commission deals with allegations of ‘minor’ misconduct including LG entities

-- Department of Local Government, Sport and Cultural Industries investigates complaints about local government non-compliance with the Local Government Act and regulations, and complaints about members of council.
+- Department of Local Government, Sport and Cultural Industries investigates complaints about LG entities’ non-compliance with the LG Act and regulations, and complaints about members of council.

 While we hope you never have to make a complaint about us, we certainly welcome your views even if they are critical of us or our staff.
-Details about how to submit a complaint are here.
+Details about how to submit a complaint are on our contact us page.
 You can be assured that we take all complaints against us seriously and have a comprehensive complaint management policy in place to act on these.

 Financial audit is the audit of an entity’s financial statements and associated audits.
-For state government entities a financial audit includes the audit of their financial statements and where applicable their controls and key performance indicators.
-For local government entities a financial audit refers to the audit of their annual financial report and any other matters required by the local government audit regulations.
+For State government entities a financial audit includes the audit of their financial statements and where applicable their controls and key performance indicators.
+For LG entities a financial audit refers to the audit of their annual financial report and any other matters required by the local government audit regulations.

-The Auditor General will be conducting a much broader financial audit than currently received by most local government entities.
-Our audits will provide greater transparency about controls, probity and governance matters.
+The Auditor General conducts a much broader financial audit than previously received by most LG entities.
+Our audits provide greater transparency about controls, probity and governance matters.

-Previously, external auditors were engaged by local government entities following a tender process with the lowest quote generally the successful tenderer.
+Previously, external auditors were engaged by LG entities following a tender process with the lowest quote generally the successful tenderer.
 The decision on the scope and level of assurance provided by the audit often came down to the cost of the audit.
-This has led to varying levels of audit with some local government entities traditionally choosing to go for a low cost minimum audit.
+This has led to varying levels of audit with some LG entities traditionally choosing to go for a low cost minimum audit.

 We don’t do minimum audits.
-The OAG will apply the same high level of rigour across the entire local government sector as we do currently for the state government sector.
+The OAG applies the same high level of rigour across the entire local government sector.

-Based on our research of other States, we expect audit fees to be considerably higher than they currently are.
-This is primarily because the Auditor General will be conducting a much broader financial audit than currently received by most local government entities.
+LG entities we have audited in the first 3 years of transition have generally found our audit fees to be considerably higher than they had paid previously.
+This is primarily because the Auditor General conducts a much broader financial audit than currently received by most LG entities.
 Our audits will give assurance on financial statements and provide greater transparency about financial controls, probity and governance matters.

-Quite simply our fees are set purely to recoup the full cost of conducting a financial audit.
+Our fees are set to recoup the full cost of conducting a financial audit.
 The fee is based on the staff hours used on the audit plus any directly related costs such as contract fees and travel expenses.
+Entities are not charged for performance audits.

-The majority of local government financial audits will be contracted out to accredited audit firms with oversight and signing by the Auditor General.
+The majority of LG entity financial audits are contracted out to accredited audit firms with oversight and signing by the Auditor General (or their delegate).

-Auditors General outsourcing audits is common practice across jurisdictions and is something we currently do for state government entity audits.
-Our contract management processes will ensure that outsourced audits are efficient and cost effective and meet the OAG audit quality standards.
+Auditors General outsourcing audits is common practice across jurisdictions and is something we also do for State government financial audits.
+Our contract management processes will ensure that outsourced audits are efficient, cost effective and meet audit quality standards.

 We have been contracting out audits for many years.
 The many benefits for the OAG and our auditees, include: